-Southeast of Los Angeles is Huntington Beach, primarily known for its surf beaches and the International Surfing Museum displaying the local memorabilia of its surf culture and longboards.
+Southeast of Los Angeles is Huntington Beach, primarily known for its surf beaches and the International Surfing Museum, which displays the local memorabilia of its surf culture and longboards.

 Huntington Beach is especially known for its long Huntington Beach Pier.

-The beach farther inland also has a Central Park with lakes, fields, gardens, and even an equestrian center, in which you can go horseback riding on the beaches.
+The beach farther inland also has a central park with lakes, fields, gardens, and even an equestrian center, where you can go horseback riding on the beaches.